Preparing for deployment

 Preparing the Deployment targets list

-When remote computers are scanned for the first time, logins that successfully provided access are automatically assigned to them.
-It's possible to switch to another login or create a new one from the Deployment targets list.
+When remote computers are scanned for the first time, logins that successfully provide access are automatically assigned to them.
+It’s possible to switch to another login or create a new one from the Deployment targets list.

 Logins are set in the same way as in the Scanner.